March 20, 2020 1:55 PM

 Senior Citizen Shopping Hour: Monday – Friday, 8 a.m. – 9 a.m.

 Florida Power & Light (FPL)

 Customers experiencing hardship as a result of COVID-19 are encouraged to contact FPL directly at 800-226-3545.
-For additional assistance, please visit www.FPL.com/Help
+For additional assistance, copy and paste this url into your web browser: www.FPL.com/Help